grammyjs/website/site/docs/plugins/session.md

 > This section describes a performance optimization that most people do not have to worry about.

-Lazy Sessions is an alternative implementation of sessions that can significantly reduce the database traffic of your bot by skipping superfluous read and write operations.
+Lazy sessions is an alternative implementation of sessions that can significantly reduce the database traffic of your bot by skipping superfluous read and write operations.

 Let's assume that your bot is in a group chat where it does not respond to regular text messages, but only to commands.
 Without sessions, this would happen: